Why Your Restaurant Isn’t on Google Maps? And How to Fix It Fast

 • directories

-Google prefers to show venues that look active and well maintained.
+Google tends to show venues that look active and up to date.

 Common signals Google looks for: